SWGDRUG Identification Tiers and the UV / TLC / GC-MS / LC-MS/MS Workflow

 Last updated:

-Forensic drug identification is not a single analytical act.
-It is a structured escalation from a low-cost, high-throughput screen to a high-cost, high-specificity confirmation, with the evidentiary standard and the court's expectations determining how far up the escalation ladder a particular exhibit must travel.
-The framework that codifies this escalation across most of the English-speaking and European forensic chemistry world is the one published by the Scientific Working Group for the Analysis of Seized Drugs, universally abbreviated as SWGDRUG.
+Forensic drug identification is a structured escalation from a low-cost screen to a high-specificity confirmation, with the evidentiary standard determining how far up the ladder a particular exhibit must travel.
+The framework codifying this escalation is published by the Scientific Working Group for the Analysis of Seized Drugs (SWGDRUG), established in 1997 by the US DEA and the Office of National Drug Control Policy (ONDCP).
+Its three-category classification specifies which methods satisfy the identification requirement and how many are needed before a result is court-admissible.

 The European equivalent is the ENFSI Drugs Working Group (DWG), which since 2006 has produced a series of best-practice manuals aligned with SWGDRUG's tiering philosophy but adapted to the EU legal and accreditation context.
+The quality management system that governs ENFSI DWG member laboratories is covered in ISO 17025, NABL, ENFSI and quality systems for forensic chemistry laboratories.
 The United Nations Office on Drugs and Crime (UNODC) has published its own Recommended Methods for the Identification and Analysis of Drugs series (ST/NAR documents) for use by developing-country laboratories that may not have access to Category A instrumentation across all drug classes.
 All three frameworks share the same conceptual core: methods are not equal, a confirmatory identification requires at least one highly specific method, and the combination of two orthogonal methods is stronger than either alone.

 This topic covers the SWGDRUG category structure, the specific instruments and methods that populate each category, the principle of orthogonal confirmation, the routine analytical escalation from colour tests and UV-Vis through TLC to GC-MS and LC-MS/MS, the chromatographic discipline (internal standards, calibration, peak purity) required for a court-defensible result, the quantification protocol for NDPS small and commercial quantity reporting, and the ISO 17025 quality framework that sits beneath the analytical methods and makes their results legally defensible.